-$^{^{(3)}}$ Issues and settlements include activity related to the consolidation and deconsolidation of liabilities of securitization trusts.
+(3) Issues and settlements include activity related to the consolidation and deconsolidation of liabilities of securitization trusts.

-(4) Transfers out of level 3 consisted primarily of private-label mortgage-related securities backed by Alt-A loans and subprime loans.
+(4) Transfers out of Level 3 consisted primarily of private-label mortgage-related securities backed by Alt-A loans and subprime loans.
 Prices for these securities were available from multiple third-party vendors and have demonstrated an increased and sustained level of observability over time.
-Transfers into Level 3 consisted primarily of private-label mortgage-related securities backed by Alt-A loans during the first quarter of 2015.
+Transfers into Level 3 consisted primarily of private-label mortgage-related securities backed by Alt-A loans.
 Prices for these securities were based on inputs from a single source or inputs that were not readily observable during that time.